 During meditation, become aware of the sensations your body is feeling and the sensory stimulations around you.
-Allow your emotions to become present and, as you notice them, accept them and then let them go.
+As you notice your thoughts and emotions, accept them and then let them go.

 Keep practicing!
-Eventually you will be able to incorporate the mindfulness you reach through meditation more actively into other parts of your day.
+Eventually you will be able to incorporate the mindfulness you achieve through meditation into other parts of your day.

-I think I might need some help... what do I do?
+I think I might need some help with mindfulness... what do I do?

-Mindfulness isn’t always as easy as it sounds… it is definitely one of those things that is “easier said than done”.
-If you are trying mindfulness and you are finding that it really isn’t helping you, or you are struggling, there are plenty of people who you can talk to in order to get some support.
+Mindfulness isn’t always as easy as it sounds.
+If you are trying mindfulness and you find that it really isn’t helping you, or you’re struggling, there are plenty of people you can talk to in order to get support.